techindro/SamyamLm-Data-Engine/README.md

 | No satellite geospatial integration | Disaster response AI is blind |
 | No Indian road objects | Self-driving cars miss auto-rickshaws and cattle |

-**The result:** AI models that work perfectly in San Francisco but fail in Mumbai, Delhi, and Chennai.

 ---

 ## 🚀 The Solution